petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

    ![Search for the specification to add it to a product.](./adding-product-specifications/images/02.png)

    This adds the specification to the product.
-Now, you must enter the value for the specification.
+Now you must enter the specification's value.

 1. Click on the added specification and enter *Black* as the value.